 📐 Two-Zone Layout

-Header blocks use a two-zone architecture to separate project information from algorithm data:
+Header blocks use a two-zone architecture to separate project information from a secondary block of content (algorithm conditions or the Equipment Modules summary):

 ┌──────────────────────────┐